Online Metric Matching: Beyond the Worst Case: Adversarial Setting

-\begin{corollary} Suppose that $m$ servers and $n$ requests are adversarially chosen with $n \leq m$.
-For an arbitrary metric, an $O(\log^3 n)$-competitive algorithm exists. \end{corollary}
+\begin{corollary} In the adversarial setting and unbalanced markets, there exists an $O(\log^3 n)$-competitive algorithm for general metrics. \end{corollary}

-We remark here that for general metrics with adversarial servers and requests, a randomized algorithm with an improved competitive ratio of $O(\log^2 n)$ exists \cite{DBLP:journals/algorithmica/BansalBGN14}.
-However, this algorithm does not belong to the family of greedy algorithms, and hence, \prettyref{thm:greedy-bal-to-unbal} does not apply.
+We remark here that in the adversarial setting and unbalanced markets, an $O(\log^2 n)$-competitive algorithm for general metrics is known~\cite{DBLP:journals/algorithmica/BansalBGN14}.
+However, the subroutine of this algorithm is not greedy, and hence \Cref{thm:greedy-bal-to-unbal} does not apply.

-Next, we analyze the greedy subroutine adopted by the Random-Subtree algorithm, which works as follows.
-Upon the arrival of a new request $r$, recall that $A(r \mid S)$ denotes the lowest ancestor of $r$ the subtree rooted at whom contains at least one available server, assuming the set of initial servers to be $S$.
-Starting off at $A(r \mid S)$, the subroutine repeatedly moves us to a uniformly random subtree among all subtrees of the current node containing at least one available server until we reach a leaf node, and $r$ is matched to a uniformly random available server at the leaf node.
-In the following lemma, we show that this tie-breaking rule is local and non-increasing, which implies that the greedy subroutine in the Random Subtree algorithm satisfies the conditions in \prettyref{thm:greedy-bal-to-unbal}.
+Next, we analyze the greedy subroutine in the Random-Subtree algorithm, which works as follows.
+Upon the arrival of a new request $r$, starting off at $A(r \mid S)$, the subroutine repeatedly moves to a uniformly random subtree of the current node that contains at least one available server, until a leaf node is reached.
+Then, $r$ is matched to a uniformly random available server at this leaf node.
+We show in the following lemma that this tie-breaking rule is local and non-increasing.

-\begin{lemma} The greedy subroutine in the Random Subtree algorithm admits a local and non-increasing tie-breaking rule. \end{lemma}
+\begin{lemma} The tie-breaking rule of the greedy subroutine in the Random Subtree algorithm is local and non-increasing. \end{lemma}